 Who Must Follow Final Paycheck Laws?

-Most states have final paycheck laws that require employers to issue an employee’s final paycheck on a specific timeline—on their last day, within a certain period following their resignation or termination, or on the next scheduled payday.
-All employers must follow these laws for their in-state employees; employers must also follow the relevant final paycheck laws for their out-of-state employees—remote or otherwise.
+Most states have final paycheck laws that require employers to issue an employee’s final paycheck on a specific timeline.
+All employers must follow these laws for their in-state employees; employers must also follow the relevant final paycheck laws for their out-of-state employees, remote or otherwise.

 Final Paychecks During Layoffs and Other Employer-Initiated Terminations

 In addition to variations in state requirements, final paycheck laws often differ depending on whether an employee resigns or is terminated.
-For this reason, it’s important to understand state requirements when deciding how to fire an employee.
-This is especially important in the wake of COVID-19, where over 30 million Americans have been laid off due to the virus and its impacts on the economy.
+For this reason, it’s important to understand state requirements when deciding how to terminate an employee.

-If you are terminating an employee and need to issue a final paycheck quickly, you can print payroll checks online for free.
-If you use a provider to do payroll, be sure to give enough processing time so that the check is cut in time; some will cut paychecks quicker for one-off situations.
+If you terminate an employee and need to issue a final paycheck quickly, you can print payroll checks online for free.
+If you use a provider to do payroll, be sure to give enough processing time to cut the check in time.
+While some providers may not be able to issue payroll with a same-day turnaround consistently, most are able to issue paychecks with a quicker turnaround in one-off situations.
+It’s important to familiarize yourself with what final paycheck processes your provider has in place to ensure you’re in compliance.

 Penalties for Not Cutting Final Paychecks on Time